617-coop/617-coop.github.io/README.md

 5.3.1  At least annually, the top circle shall determine the amount targeted for company reserves and the targeted profit percentage.

 5.3.2  At least at the end of each fiscal year, the top circle or person(s) delegated by the top circle will normally deduct the targeted reserve from the profits, calculate the amount of fixed payments due to investors per Section 7.1, and subtract that amount and the amount of the targeted reserve from the profits available for variable payments to the parties.
-The variable payments, however, are so important to the measurement process, a key component of the LLC management, the top circle can choose to make variable payments before fully paying investors’ fixed payments.
+The variable payments, however, are so important to the measurement process, a key component of the organiztion management, the top circle can choose to make variable payments before fully paying investors’ fixed payments.

 5.3.3  The top circle or person(s) delegated by the top circle will calculate an STM payment for the investing and working partners each month and an LTM payment once or twice a year.

 5.3.4  The top circle shall decide whether to have the company pay taxes on retained earnings at the corporate tax rate or to pass all earnings through to the partners.

-OTHER ARTICLES
-[Additional articles may be necessary to address such issues as indemnification, conflict of interest, fiscal year, corporate seal, and so forth.
-Care must be taken to ensure that these clauses do not contradict  or undermine the provisions of Articles 1 through 6.]

-ARTICLE X MISCELLANEOUS
+ARTICLE X

+MISCELLANEOUS

 Amendment of This Operating Agreement

 This operating agreement may be altered or repealed and new agreements made by the top circle applying the principle of consent in accordance with the provisions of these agreements, with a minimum of thirty (30) days notice to all members of the LLC including investing partners, working partners, and board of directors members of intent to amend this operating agreement.
 The purpose of such notice shall be to allow all levels of the circle structure, including the investing partners, time to call special meetings, if necessary, to deliberate, and to select representatives to attend the deliberations of the next higher circle.

-ADDENDUM
-CONDUCT OF MEETINGS OF INVESTING PARTNERS

-Article 1  Meetings of Investing Partners

-Meetings of investing partners shall be conducted in accordance with the sociocratic (dynamic self-governance) method.
-By consent, the investing partners may choose methods and structures of decision-making other than consent for a meeting of investing partners.

-Article 2  Notice of Meetings

-Whenever the investing partners are required or permitted to take any action at a meeting, a written notice of the meeting shall be given to investing partners which shall state the place, date, and hour of the meeting, and, in the case of a special meeting, the purpose or purposes for which the meeting is called.
-Unless otherwise provided by law, the articles of organization, or these operating agreements, the written notice of any meeting shall be given not less than ten (10) nor more than sixty (60) days before the date of the meeting to the investing partners.
-If mailed, such notice shall be deemed to be given when deposited in the email or mail, postage prepaid, directed to the investing partner at its address as it appears on the records of the LLC.

-2.1  Annual Meeting of Investing Partners

-The investing partners shall meet annually for the purpose of electing a representative(s) to the top circle and determining the date and time of the next meeting.
-Only persons who have made monetary investment in the LLC plus the CEO plus the representative(s) from the general circle to the top circle shall participate in said meeting.

-2.2  Special Meetings of Investing Partners

-Special meetings of the investing partners may be called with at least 15 days notice by one or more of the investing partners, CEO, or elected representative to the top circle.
-Only the investing partners, the CEO, and the representative(s) to the top circle from the general circle shall be entitled to participate in such meetings.
-Special meetings will be for the sole purpose of considering the removal and/or replacement of the investing partners’ representative(s) to the top circle.

-2.3  List of Investing Partners Entitled to Participate in Annual and Special Meetings of Investing Partners

-The secretary of the top circle, upon notice of an annual or special meeting of the investing partners, shall prepare and make, at least ten (10) days before such meeting, a complete list of the investing partners entitled to participate in the meeting, arranged in alphabetical order, and showing the address of each investing partner and the percentage of equity registered in the name of each investing partner.
-Such list shall be open to the examination of any investing partner in a designated electronic location.

-Article 3  Quorum

-Except as otherwise provided by law, the articles of organization, or this operating agreement, at each meeting of the investing partners the presence in person or by electronic means of a person or persons representing at least one-half of the total investment in the LLC plus the CEO or a  Representative of the general circle shall constitute a quorum.
-The investing partners may, at their sole discretion, form a legal entity.

-Article 4  Organization of Investing Partners Meeting

-Meetings of the investing partners shall be presided over by the CEO, by a representative of the general circle, or by another person elected at the meeting by consent.
-The meeting attendees shall elect a secretary or direct the CEO to appoint a person to act as secretary of the meeting.

-Article 5   Participation in Meetings

-Each investing partner in attendance shall be entitled to participate in the consent decision-making process in the investing partners meeting.
-Members who are unable to be present can delegate their right to participate in decision making to another member of the investing partner’s circle.
-The right to participate, however, does not constitute a proxy to consent or veto.
-The delegated right to participate is the right to present arguments on behalf of another circle member.

-Article 6  Fixing Date for Determination  of Investing Partner of Record

-6.1  Fixed Record Date

-In order that the LLC may determine the investing partners entitled to notice of or to participation in any meeting of investing partners or any adjournment thereof; or entitled to receive payment of any funds or other distribution or allotment of any rights; or entitled to exercise any rights in respect of any change, conversion, or exchange of partnership equity; or for the purpose of any other lawful action, the top circle may fix a record date.
-The record date shall not precede the date upon which the resolution fixing the record date is adopted by the top circle.
-The record date

-(a) shall not be more than sixty (60) nor less than ten (10) days before the date of the next scheduled meeting of the investing partners;

-(b) nor in the case of any other action, it shall not be more than sixty (60) days prior to such other action.

-6.2  No Fixed Record Date

-If no record date is fixed,

-(a) the record date for determining investing partners entitled to notice of or to participate at a meeting of investing partners shall be at the close of business on the day preceding the day on which the meeting is held;

-(b) the record date for determining investing partners for any other purpose shall be at the close of business on the day preceding the day on which the top circle adopts the resolution relating thereto.

-A determination of investing partners of record entitled to notice of or to participate at a meeting of investing partners shall apply to any adjournment of the meeting; provided, however, that the top circle may fix a new record date for the adjourned meeting.

-Article 7  List of Investing Partners Entitled to Participate

-The person or persons responsible for calling an annual or special meeting of the investing partners must give the secretary of the top circle notice of the meeting at least fifteen (15) days in advance of the date of the meeting.